C0DER11101/SHELL_Scripting/note5.md

 ![image](https://github.com/C0DER11101/SHELL_Scripting/blob/ShellScript/TheDOTFORWARDSLASH.png?raw=true)

-Here the "." means the current directory that is  `/home/priyanuj/Desktop/C0DER11101/ShellScriptLearn` and "/script5" means script5 is in thi current working directory!!
+Here the "." means the current directory that is  `/home/priyanuj/Desktop/C0DER11101/ShellScriptLearn` and "/script5" means script5 is in the current working directory!!